keithatxxdotnetwork/all-docs/docs/wiki/regionalMultipliers.md

 split the nodes into 12 bins, which turns the problem into a multidimensional one, meaning that we need to calculate a multivariate hypergeometric distribution.
-Luckily, due to the nature of how multipliers work, when we select a node from say, Bin , we don’t care if any other node in the team is of a bin with a higher multiplier.
-This means that all the probabilities that we need to compute are similar: we want to have a team with at least one node from bin , without any nodes from all bins .
+Luckily, due to the nature of how multipliers work, when we select a node from say, Bin *2*, we don’t care if any other node in the team is of a bin with a higher multiplier.
+This means that all the probabilities that we need to compute are similar: we want to have a team with at least one node from bin *i* , without any nodes from all bins *< i*.
 We include a spreadsheet in our resources below which show how to do this in detail.

 ### Error